inspirehep/author.xml/README.md

     - author.xml (file for meta-data for the authors of your collaboration)
     - author.dtd (rules file)
 + fill in your values in the author.xml
-+ validate this against author.dtd
++ validate your author.xml against author.dtd

 <a name="getauthordtd"></a>
 ### How do I get author.dtd and author.xml?